PoyoP0yo/m/process3.md

 Follow the [@uwb_hacks Instagram](https://www.instagram.com/uwb_hacks/) for updates about the yearly hackathon.
 Join the hackathon.
 Enter with a team of people you don't know[medium].
 Create a group with a diverse set of skills.
 Some tips to winning the hackathon can be found [here](https://levelup.gitconnected.com/how-to-win-a-hackathon-ee740c6d47db)

-# Certifications
+# Extra Certifications To Get
 In terms of overall impact on a resume, certifications are mostly an extra bonus for employers [4][5].
-However, having some will still give extra consideration to a resume.
-They provide another tangible way to show experience and knowledge.
+However, having one or more on the resume will still give extra consideration to a resume.
+They provide another tangible way to show your experience and knowledge.

 Get the [Google Cloud ML Engineer certification](https://cloud.google.com/learn/certification/machine-learning-engineer), an [AWS ML](https://aws.amazon.com/certification/certified-machine-learning-engineer-associate/) or [Azure ML](https://learn.microsoft.com/en-us/credentials/certifications/azure-ai-fundamentals/) certification, or [Andrew Ng's ML courses](https://www.andrewng.org/courses).

-# Internships/Jobs
+# Getting the Job/Internship
 A ML engineer roles aren't typically found at an entry level position from college, so it is necessary to get some experience as a Data Scientist or Software Engineer first if possible.
 The below sections are some tips on applying to those jobs for experience and applying for the ML role.

-## Resume Material
+## Writing Your Resume
 A strong resume is required to enter into any job and convinces employers that you are a valuable candidate for the job.

 Use the [other sections of this page](#table-of-contents) to help in adding content to your resume.
 Refer to [career services](https://www.uwb.edu/career-services/appointments#Drop-in%20hours) or the [writing center](https://www.uwb.edu/learning-commons/appointments-drop-ins/) to get help in making the resume.
 When making the resume,